The Solidarity Foundation of the University of Barcelona takes part in European and international projects related to the refugee crisis:

 The project, with a duration of three years (2016-2019), is co-funded by the European Union (through the call KA2 for Building Higher Eduacation Capacities of Eramus+), and it is coordinated by the Union of Mediterranean Universities (UNIMED).

-The University of Barcelona, through the UB Solidarity Foundation, is one of the European partner institutions of the project Higher Education Supporting Refugees in Europe (inHERE), whose main objective is to facilitate the access and integration of refugees in the European Higher Education Area.
+The University of Barcelona, through the Solidarity Foundation of the University of Barcelona, is one of the European partner institutions of the project Higher Education Supporting Refugees in Europe (inHERE), whose main objective is to facilitate the access and integration of refugees in the European Higher Education Area.

 – Recommendations to institutions, networks and policy makers in higher education.